ustaxcourt/ef-cms/docs/dependency-updates.md

 When updating puppeteer or puppeteer core in the project make sure to also match versions in web-api/runtimes/puppeteer/package.json as this is our lambda layer which we use to generate pdfs.
 Puppeteer and chromium versions should always match between package.json and web-api/runtimes/puppeteer/package.json.
 Remember to run `npm i` after updating the versions to update the package-lock.json.

 #### s3rver

-Check if there are updates to `s3rver` above version [3.7.1](https://www.npmjs.com/package/s3rver).

-- Why is there a patch called `s3rver+3.7.1.patch`?
-  - To address the high severity issue exposed by `s3rver`'s dependency on `busboy` 0.3.1, which relies on `dicer` that actually has the [security issue](https://github.com/advisories/GHSA-wm7h-9275-46v2).
-Unfortunately, `busboy` ^0.3.1 is incompatible with s3rver which is why there's a patch in place to make it compatible.
-- How does the patch run?
-  - This runs as part of the `npm postinstall` step.
 - As of 7/26/2023 there is a high security vulnerability for transitive dependency in s3rver for "fast-xml-parser".
 This cannot be fixed using the patch method above as it is a dependency of a dependency.
 Currently waiting for pull request to update fast-xml parser dependency(https://github.com/jamhall/s3rver/pull/813).
-Ignoring high security vulnerability as this is a dev dependency and not included in production code.
+- The s3rver package has been abandoned for two years now and is unlikely to be fixed.
+A community member has forked the repo and fixed the vulnerabilities so we are switching to the forked version here: github:20minutes/s3rver (https://github.com/20minutes/s3rver).
+This means the s3rver community version is unlikely to be updated however, the original npm package has been abandoned for over 2 years.

 ### pdfjs-dist